Ernemann Kino II

 — Kinematographie und ERNEMANN-KINO.

-In 1904, when the Kino II was released, competition for the amateur market was intensifying.
+In 1905, when the Kino II was released, competition for the amateur market was intensifying.
 Both cost and size were critical to success, and on the size front the Kino II was leader of the pact.
-This compact camera rivals the tiny size of modern “prosumer” cameras today…but the Kino line was introduced nearly 120 years ago…when the film industry was still in its infancy.
+This compact camera rivals the tiny size of modern “prosumer” cameras today…but the Kino line was introduced nearly 125 years ago…when the film industry was still in its infancy.

-The 17.5mm centrally perforated film, was the same format used in the earlier Biokam which produced an image size of 16 x 10 mm.
+The 17.5mm centrally perforated film, was very similar to the format used in the earlier Biokam which produced an image size of 16 x 10 mm.
 The ergonomics were surprisingly good for such a small camera, and it was easy to shoot steady hand held footage with the built-in finder.
 It even included a spring wound motor in addition to the hand crank, which was unusual for this era.
-Additionally, the camera also functioned as a projector and Ernemann sold films as a companion to the set.
+Additionally, the camera functioned as a projector and Ernemann sold films as a companion to the set.

 Ernemann Kino 1906